 Most of us celebrate the shelves of our supermarkets and farmers’ markets bursting with wholesome, produce and dry goods.
 Even so, the last few years have shown a 20% increase in home gardening across the United States.
 Where climate permits, more do-it-yourselfers are choosing to pick it fresh from the backyard.

 It doesn’t take a lot of land to yield a decent crop.
-Last year, I called in a tree stump removal company to clear a small 6 x 10 foot area that led to a bumper crop of zucchini, green beans, kale, tomatoes, Bibb lettuce, carrots, broccoli, 4 stalks of corn and a variety of herbs.
+Last year, I called in tree trimmers Fayetteville NC to clear a small 6 x 10 foot area that led to a bumper crop of zucchini, green beans, kale, tomatoes, Bibb lettuce, carrots, broccoli, 4 stalks of corn and a variety of herbs.
 If you include my wild strawberries growing along the fence line, then I’d count myself among the fortunate.

 With a gamut of growing conditions throughout the country, depending on where you live and what Mother Nature dishes out, you will get results outweighing the efforts.
 The length of growing season, wet or dry, sunny or cloudy and critters to compete with, all play a part in the art of home gardening.